 In March 2008, Mark Zuckerberg reached an honorable 785th place on Forbes list of The World’s Billionaires.
 His neighbors on the list were Chinese tycoon Zhang Keqiang and Turkish hotelier Ali Ibrahim Agaoglu.
-At that time, his fortune was estimated to $ 1.5 billion.
+At that time, his fortune was $ 1.5 billion.

 Dizzying success.
 Is he from Earth?

 We know for sure that Mark Zuckerberg was born in 1984, in a family of a psychiatrist and dentist.
 In high school, he showed a passion for programming and computer science.
 When Mark entered Harvard he already had a reputation of a programming prodigy.
 At the University he studied computer science and psychology.